 Lake Raystown Resort

 Lake Raystown Resort is a full-service lakeside resort occupying three naturally beautiful and immaculately maintained peninsulas on the lake.
 They have accommodations of all kinds including cabins, houseboats, villas, bungalows, yurts, and a lodge.
 But most important to 50 Campfires fans are the outstanding campsites appropriate to any kind of camping rig.
 There’s terrific lake access for all kinds of watercraft.
 Campsites from basic to super sites include water, electric (30/50 amp service), wireless internet, and cable hook-ups, fire ring, and picnic table.
-Tents, trailers and RVs are all welcome.
+Tents, trailers, and RVs are all welcome.

 Peaceful Woodlands Family Campground: Blakeslee, PA

-Peaceful Woodlands is a family owned and operated campground.
+Peaceful Woodlands is a family-owned and operated campground.
 It was lovingly created by the Wieand family in the late 1970s and continues the long found traditions under a new family’s ownership today.
 Much of the natural design of the land has been retained in which most sites are surrounded by a small grove of trees.
 This 50 acres of beauty sits at the base of the Dixon Miller Recreation Area (elev.
 2212 ft) which is one of the highest accessible points overlooking the Pocono Plateau.
 Relax and reconnect with nature while enjoying quality time with family and friends.
 This operation offers warm hospitality, whether you pitch a tent, bring your camper, or rent a cabin or camper on site.

 Mauch Chunk Lake Park: Jim Thorpe, PA

 Mauch Chunk Lake Park is located in the Boroughs of Jim Thorpe and Summit Hill and earned recognition as the National Watershed of the Year in 1978.
 The park began as a flood control project because of the mountainous terrain and confinement of the Mauch Chunk Creek that flows beneath the town of Jim Thorpe.
 County government officials viewed the project as an opportunity to also provide recreation and the Mauch Chunk Lake Park was later dedicated in August of 1974.
 Today, the park exceeds 150,000 visitors annually and has become a popular vacation destination for many families.
 The park has facilities for camping, swimming, picnicking, hiking, biking, fishing, and boating.
-There are 135 sites including lakefront tent, camping cottages and organized group camps.
-A camp store sells firewood, supplies, snacks and novelties.
-Admission to beach and swimming area are included in camping fees.
+There are 135 sites including lakefront tent, camping cottages, and organized group camps.
+A camp store sells firewood, supplies, snacks, and novelties.
+Admission to the beach and swimming area are included in camping fees.

 Lehigh Gorge Campground: White Haven, PA